UnionPAC/toolkit/lib/docs/components/RotatingWords.md

 - `pauseOnHover` support
 - `loop: false` to stop after one full cycle
 - `startIndex` prop to control the initial word
+- Custom transition duration (e.g. via a duration prop instead of hardcoded 0.3s) ✅

 ---

 ## 🛠️ Maintainer Tips

 - Props offer quick usage; slots enable full layout control

+- Use `:name="animation"` in the `<transition>` to support multiple animation styles

-- Avoid making `staticTextBefore`/`After` required, since slots may replace them
+- Avoid making `staticTextBefore` / `staticTextAfter` required — they can be replaced with slots

-- Use scoped transition class names to prevent global style bleed
+- Keep transition classes scoped to avoid global style bleed

-- All transitions are handled with CSS transforms for better performance
+- Use inline styles or class props to customize layout and animation appearance